 Kingsman: The Secret Service was the fifth directorial film from British director Matthew Vaughn.
 Vaughn first appeared as a producer on several of Guy Ritchie’s early films before making his directorial debut with Layer Cake (2004), a British crime film very much in the Ritchie mould.
 He first gained attention here with the fine adaptation of Neil Gaiman’s Stardust (2007).
 This set Vaughn on a Hollywood career where he has primarily been associated with comic-book adaptations, starting with Kick-Ass (2010) and followed by X: First Class (2011) and now Kingsman, as well as acting as producer on other comic-book adapted properties such as Kick-Ass 2 (2013), X-Men: Days of the Future Past (2014) and Fantastic Four (2015), while he was at one point also listed to direct Thor (2011) before dropping out.
 Vaughn co-writes with Jane Goldman who has tuned the scripts for each of his films since Stardust, as well as other works such as The Woman in Black (2012), The Limehouse Golem (2016) and Miss Peregrine’s Home for Peculiar Children (2016).

 Kingsman is based on the comic-book The Secret Service (2012-3), which ran for six issues and was written by Dave Gibbons and Mark Millar.
 Millar in particular is a major name in comic-books and has delivered some classic titles including DC’s Superman: Red Son (2003) and Marvel’s The Ultimates (2002-4) and Civil War (2006-7).
 In recent years, there have been a number of films adapted from Millar’s works including Wanted (2008), although that bore little resemblance to Millar’s original work, and his previous collaboration with Matthew Vaughn on the Kick-Ass films.
-The Ultimates also formed the basis of the two animated Marvel films Ultimate Avengers (2006) and Ultimate Avengers II (2006).
+The Ultimates also formed the basis of the two animated Marvel films Ultimate Avengers (2006) and Ultimate Avengers II (2006), plus an animated adaptation of Superman: Red Son (2020).

 Though Mark Millar has signed on as a producer, Matthew Vaughn and Jane Goldman have made a number of changes to the comic-book.
 Here they introduce the Kingsmen as a private security agency, whereas in the comic-book the agency is simply the existing British intelligence service MI6.
 Much emphasis has been placed on the importance of being a gentleman – to the extent the film’s website even includes the rules of being a gentleman, while a menswear line was released as a promotional tie-in for the film.